kaist-cp/cs431/README.md

     + **IMPORTANT: Don't try to hack.
 Don't try to freeze the server.
 Please be nice.**

-    + Your initial password is `123454321`.
-IMPORTANT: you should change it ASAP.
+    + Your initial password will be announced at <https://gg.kaist.ac.kr>.

     + I require you to register public SSH keys to the server.
 (In September, we'll expire your password so that you can log in only via SSH keys.)
       See [this tutorial](https://serverpilot.io/docs/how-to-use-ssh-public-key-authentication/) for more information on SSH public key authentication.